SwiftJava/SwiftJava/README.md

 On macOS, this has been used to generate frameworks bridging the java.lang, java.util, java.sql, java.awt and javax.swing packages along with the Apple specific additions in the com.apple package.
 This makes the Java apis available with auto-completion in the Xcode source editor.
-The final application can be a ".app" or command line utility which should be portable to Linux using the Swift Package manager.
+The final application can be a ".app" or a command line utility which should be portable to Linux using the Swift Package manager.
 For Android, the code generator can generate JNI code for a pair of interfaces from Java to Swift and from Swift to Java saving the developer the chore of a lot of error prone manual stubbing.